 Lost and Found Cats

-- Search.
 Most house cats will not wander far from home.
 Look under nearby porches, bushes, in parks, etc. If you live in an apartment, check closets, empty boxes, and under furniture.
 Check hallways, stairwells, the basement, storage closets, laundry rooms, and any vacant apartments that may have had a door ajar.
 Be sure to check with your neighbors, as well.
 If you think your pet is outside, look nearby under porches, in basements and garages, in bushes, and even under cars.
 Once lost, your pet can become wary or frightened of any human voice and may not recognize you or come immediately when you call.
-Call to your pet with the kind of voice that you normally use to greet him and listen for a reply.
+Call to your pet with the kind of voice that you normally use to greet them and listen for a reply.

 - Call your cat’s microchip company to alert them of your cat’s missing status.